-The proposed project involves the development of new streets the 220 Acre Rio Medina Tract in Medina County, Texas.
+The proposed project involves the development of the new streets at the 65.3 Acre Tract in N. Graytown Road in Converse, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
-Street profiles showing cut and fill information are not available at the time of our investigation.
+Cut and fill information are not available for our use at this time.
+Clay subgrades are anticipated.